 Sponsoring Non-Degree Students

-Rutgers departments or units wishing to enroll international students in a non-degree program must provide the Center for Global Services with a detailed syllabus/plan in order for us to determine eligibility for visa sponsorship.
-Please contact international student adviser Carissa McCarthy at the Center for Global Services for more information.
+Rutgers departments or units wishing to enroll international students in a non-degree program must provide Rutgers Global–International Student and Scholar Services with a detailed syllabus/plan in order for us to determine eligibility for visa sponsorship.
+Please contact international student adviser Carissa McCarthy at Rutgers Global–International Student and Scholar Services for more information.

 A detailed program description should include the following: